 - recycling and disposing of litter responsibly

 - acting upon the Academy’s advice for saving energy

-- showing consideration for others (eg. switching mobile phones off in classes)
+- showing consideration for others (eg. Putting your mobile phone in silent mode and putting it away while in classes)

 - ensuring that any activity you engage in using the internet, including virtual learning environments, social networking sites (eg. My Space, Facebook, Twitter etc ), blogs or other web resources, refrains from causing offence and could not be regarded as bullying or harassment